PopovEvgeniy/electricsectioncalculator/Readme.txt

            Electrical cable section calculator

-                      Version 1.5.0.1
+                      Version 1.5.0.2

              This software made by Popov Evgeniy Alekseyevich

 System requirements

-Windows 2000 or higher for 32 bit system
+Windows 2000 or higher for 32-bit system
-Windows Vista or higher for 64 bit system
+Windows Vista or higher for 64-bit system

 Program description